twagar11/ansible-labs/4-playbooks-and-roles.md

 We only have one task in the playbook, but when we run it, both handlers are called.
-Also, remember that we said earlier that [command] was among a set of modules that were a special case because they can\'t detect whether a change has occurred---as a result, they always return the [changed] value, and so, in this demo playbook, the handlers will always be notified:
+Also, remember that we said earlier that `command` was among a set of modules that were a special case because they can\'t detect whether a change has occurred -- as a result, they always return the `changed` value, and so, in this demo playbook, the handlers will always be notified:

 ```console